-Alyssa Jewell is a Children’s Outreach Specialist at the Hoover Public Library in Hoover, Alabama.
+Alyssa Jewell, MLIS, is a musician and children’s library specialist from Birmingham, Alabama.
 Her favorite part of the job is storytime.
-Alyssa is a teacher-turned-librarian, certified to teach grades K-12 with a degree in Theatre Education and Psychology.
-Before entering the library world, she taught theatre, music and movement in a variety of educational settings.
+Before entering the library world, Jewell graduated from Emerson College with a degree in theatre education and a minor in psychology.
+She is certified to teach grades K–12 and has taught theater, music, and movement in a variety of educational settings.
 She is passionate about creating next-level storytimes infused with these practices and loves bringing stories to life for children and families.
-She has also co-written three musicals for young audiences and four indie-rock albums.
+She has also cowritten three musicals for young audiences and four indie rock albums.

 - Table of Contents